rhmoreira/waes_challenge/README.md

 This project was built using [Spring Boot](https://spring.io/projects/spring-boot) because of its simplicity, easy setup and startup, almost intuitive configuration and wide range of comunities and forums.

 The technologies behind it are:
-* Spring web, using rest controllers to implement the Controller layer of the MVC design pattern.
+* Spring web, using rest controllers to implement the Controller layer of the MVC design pattern;
- * Tomcat as the embedded web container.
+ * Tomcat as the embedded web container;
+ * Oauth2 as the authentication layer;
- * Spring data, to implement the Model layer
+ * Spring data, to implement the Model/Persistence layer:
-  * Embedded H2 as the relational Data Base to store the users allowed to access the application
+   * Embedded H2 as the relational Data Base to store the users allowed to access the application;
-  * Embedded MongoDB as the NOSQL Data Base to store the Base64 Json Documents described on the [requirements](#requirements) session
+   * Embedded MongoDB as the NOSQL Data Base to store the Base64 Json Documents described on the [requirements](#requirements) session.

+ ### Hows and Whys

+ As mentioned above, spring boot is currently the best alternative for fast and small projects, that provides a wide variety of tools, frameworks, configurations and ease of use.

+ The authentication/authorization layer was not a requirement.
+A basic, in-memory, H2 data-base was used to store the allowed users of the application.
+Nevertheless, "suggestions for improvement" was mentioned as "nices to have".
+So, why not some hands on first and suggest something already working?

+ There were no requirements concerning the base64 documents persistence layer.
+The assumption that this application would demand lots of concurrent access, resulting in lots of IO processing and also no requirements to relate this document to any other entity, a NOSql data-base seemed to be the best option to store this kind of data.

+ Since the purpose of this project is to store base64 data, a basic validation, as to whether the base64 data is a valid base64 structure or not, was implemented to prevent the persistence of simply any kind of String representation data.

+ # Running it

+ To run the application, Java JDK/JRE 1.8+ and Maven 3.0+ are required.